superspatula/cm1200-reboot/README.md

 1. Open Automator
 2. Choose Workflow
 3. Select Utilities and then double-click "Run Shell Script"
-4. Paste in the cm1200-reboot bash/zsh script
+4. Paste in the cm1200-reboot.sh bash/zsh script
-5. File -> Save... -> select Application type, name it reboot-cm1200.app
+5. File -> Save... -> select "Application" type, name it reboot-cm1200.app
 6. Open Calendar
 7. New Event
 8. [choose your schedule; i chose to run it daily]
-9. Set Alert:
+9. Set Alert as:
 10.   - Custom
 11.   - Open File
 12.   - Other...